maffi44/slice-4d-shooter/README.md

 ## Launching the game

-After completing the compilation and build (created in the "target" directory), check the version of the game-client.
+After completing the compilation and build (created in the "target" directory), check the version of the game client.

 ```bash
 ./game-client -v
 ```

-If you are going to connect to the official servers, then the version of the game-client **must match the version** of the **[latest release](https://github.com/maffi44/slice-4d-shooter/releases)** of the game.
+If you are going to connect to the official servers, then the version of the game client **must match the version** of the **[latest release](https://github.com/maffi44/slice-4d-shooter/releases)** of the game.

 After launching the game client (created in the `target` directory), shader compilation is underway, which may take some time, depending on the performance of your computer.